garychl/ai-file-manager/README.md

 * You have to read the paper before you can categorize it.
 This is undesirable when you do not have time or just simply do not want to read any paper.

 * It is not easy to have a taxonomy that suits your need every time.
-Since a research paper is sometimes interdisciplinary or it invovles serveral concepts in a surprising way.
+Because a research paper is sometimes interdisciplinary or it invovles serveral concepts in a surprising way.

 The ideal file manager provides two modes: supervised and unspuervised.